HoangTienHoa/Phone_Email_Crawler_VN/README.md

 #2 node crawler.js

-Note: Open crawler.js and chang these information
+Note: Open crawler.js and change these information
 + maxDepth = 3.
 It's a depth loop.
 + resultName = 'bds'.
 Your result file name
 + startUrl = 'your link'.
 Your link